A vast footprint

 Ergo Mining Proprietary Limited (Ergo) has a vast footprint adjacent to Johannesburg on the central and eastern Witwatersrand of South Africa.
 Its assets cover an area approximately 62km from east to west and 25km from north to south.
 This large, single footprint was created as part of a rationalisation process and in order to simplify the structure of DRDGOLD’s companies.
 A single retreatment business also has the effect of improving synergies and saving costs.

-Ergo’s flagship metallurgical plant some 50km east of Johannesburg in Brakpan, and the Knights plant in Germiston, together comprise what is arguably the world’s largest gold surface tailings retreatment facility.
+The company’s flagship metallurgical plant, Ergo, some 50km east of Johannesburg in Brakpan, and the Knights plant in Germiston, together comprise what is arguably the world’s largest gold surface tailings retreatment facility.
 Together with the milling and pump station at Crown Mines and City Deep (both former plants), the new consolidated Ergo operation processes 2.0Mt to 2.1Mt of gold-bearing material a month.

 The Ergo footprint[Zoom in]

 Ergo1 was re-established in 2007 as Ergo Mining Proprietary Limited – a joint venture between DRDGOLD and Mintails Limited.
 The primary aim was to recover and treat – over a period of 12 years – some 186Mt of surface tailings contained in the Elsburg tailings complex and the L/29 dump.
 These tailings were estimated to contain some 1.7Moz of gold.